hominidae/agi-esp8266/README.md

 # How do I use this?

+ The src sub-directory contains three versions at the moment: nosleep - Install on an esp8266 to publish sensor data and host a web server on the esp8266 with the sensor values sleep - Install on an esp8266 to utilize deep sleep function to conserve battery power sleep-ds18b20 - Install on esp8266 to utilize deep sleep and connect to a ds18b20 i2c temperature sensor

  These are general instructions for if you have an FTDI cable.
 I don't, so I used my Raspberry Pi to set the ESP8266 Huzzah up.
 Skip to the bottom for instructions on doing that.